The Caucasian Chalk Circle: Music

 Brecht wrote a number of 'songs' as part of the piece, and one of its main characters is called the Singer.
 In 1944 the production was scored by Paul Dessau.
 Though there is no officially published score, the show is generally played with original music and songs performed by the cast.
 Many composers have created unique original scores for The Caucasian Chalk Circle.
 One score performed regularly is by American composer Mark Nichols, who based his music on traditional Georgian folk harmonies in polyphony.
 Georgian composer Giya Kancheli made an iconic score for the production of Rustaveli Theatre in Tbilisi.

-Comments

-Brecht made a crucial change from the Chinese play which was his source.
-In it, it is the child's birth mother who lets go and wins custody of the child.
-Near the end of the prologue, the Singer says that this is an old story of Chinese origin, but with a modern re-write.